State of Play (film): Casting

 Brad Pitt had a long association with the main role.
 He was initially attracted to the project after watching Macdonald's documentary Touching the Void (2003), and had enjoyed the director's film The Last King of Scotland (2006).
 Macdonald had also been working with Pitt's production company Plan B Entertainment on a potential future project.

 Pitt officially committed to star in State of Play in August 2007 after a Tony Gilroy script rewrite was completed.
 He visited the newsroom of The Washington Post with Macdonald in September 2007 to research the role, spending four hours "talking shop" with political and investigative reporters.
 But one week before filming was to begin in November 2007, he left the production.

 Producer Eric Fellner attempted to convince Pitt to remain in the film, but Pitt disagreed with changes that the studio had made to the script since he originally agreed to star.
 Talent agency CAA (which represents Pitt) maintained that he never signed off on the changes; Macdonald delayed filming by a week to perform a scene-by-scene review of the script with Pitt; by the end, the director told the actor "I don't think we want to make the same film."
-When Pitt decided to drop out of the film, he personally called the director to tell him.
+When Pitt decided to drop out of the film, he called the director to tell him.
 Pitt preferred a version closer to the original Carnahan draft and wanted to postpone filming until after the resolution of the 2007–2008 Writers Guild of America strike, which would have enabled a further rewrite.
-The studio preferred to press on with production, and initially said it intended to sue Pitt for reneging on his "pay or play" deal, which would have earned him $20 million.
+The studio preferred to press on with production; initially, it said it intended to sue Pitt for reneging on his "pay or play" deal, which would have earned him $20 million.
 Settlement talks later led to a thawing of relations between the parties.
 Pitt later said of the situation: "I had definite beliefs of what [the film] should be, and the director had his definite beliefs [and] we got up against this writers' strike where we couldn't fuse the two."